This page is dedicated to my father, Ron Panton. It’s a work in progress.

 Ronald Alexander Panton

-At age 17 Ron played trumpet and wrote arrangements for dance orchestras, among them the Freddy Nagel and Buddy Maleville Orchestras.
+At 17 Ron played trumpet and wrote arrangements for dance orchestras, among them the Freddy Nagel and Buddy Maleville Orchestras.
 He moved around quite a bit as part of his job with United Airlines but continued as arranger and business manager for Freddy Nagel.
 He left United Airlines and returned to Monterey where he ran, and lived at, KDON FM radio station at Mt.
 Baldie.
 During this time he played French Horn with the Monterey Symphony and composed music.

 Due to a fall from the 50′ radio tower in our backyard, he switched from playing the trumpet to the oboe, which I took up in 1965.
 In retirement Ron continued to play the oboe with local orchestras and small chamber music ensembles.
 He wrote and arranged scores of music for woodwinds which I managed to save from the garbage bin!
 It’s taken a few years, but I’ve finally scanned the many pieces he created and offer them here for all to try out and enjoy.
 I’ll also upload some of the recordings I have of his compositions.

-Known for his sense of humor, Ron used various psuedonyms in his compositions such as Sergio Hernandez, Hamish MacDougal, and Horatio Spottsfauna.
-He wrote many arrangements of his own pieces to suit various ensembles he performed with as well as requests from fellow musicians.
-He embraced computers, music notation software and MIDI to assist in his writing and arranging.
-You’ll see many handwritten notes and corrections in his charts.
-I did my best while scanning to keep things looking good but was not always successful.
-I hope you can enjoy this American composer’s many works.
+Known for his sense of humor, Ron used various psuedonyms as composer of his works such as Sergio Hernandez, Hamish MacDougal, and Horatio Spottsfauna.
+He rearranged many of his own pieces to suit various ensembles he performed with as well as honor requests from fellow musicians.
+I remember seeing him at the piano with paper, pencil, and eraser in hand, leaving the erasing all over the keyboard and music desk.
+In the 80’s he embraced computers, notation software and a MIDI keyboard (Musical Instrument Digital Interface) to assist in his writing and arranging.
+You’ll still see many handwritten notes and corrections in his charts.